 However, since the 24-hour fast may only have one night in the fasting window, you’ll still eat every day of the week.

-It is not only for women over 50 that an eating period of 8 hours a day has proven to be effective in intermittent fasting.
+It is not only for women over 50 that eating 8 hours a day has proven effective.

 16/8 Intermittent Fasting is also called the Time-Restricted Eating or Lean Gains method because it allows you to gain muscle and lose body fat simultaneously.

 That’s why bodybuilders have been using this method for decades.

 As the name Time-Restricted Eating suggests, this fasting protocol is the mother of modern intermittent fasting.
 It specifies a strict period each day during which eating is allowed.
 During the rest of the day, however, there is strict fasting: